-- 1. Credit protection is direct and its size clearly defined and incontrovertible; - 2.
-There are no clauses whose fulfilment is beyond the direct control of the lender which can: - Allow the protection provider to unilaterally cancel protection; - Increase the cost of protection following the deterioration of the credit quality of the protected exposure; - Avoid the obligation of the protection provider to make the payments due in the event of default by the principal debtor; - Allow the protection provider to shorten the duration of the protection granted. - 3.
-The guarantee contract must be effective and enforceable in all relevant jurisdictions; - 4.
-The institution is able to demonstrate to the competent authority that it has the appropriate tools to manage the potential concentration of risk, resulting from the use of personal guarantees and credit derivatives; - 5.
-The entity complies with the contractual and legal provisions relating to personal guarantees.
+- 1) credit protection is direct and its size clearly defined and incontrovertible; - 2) there are no clauses whose fulfilment is beyond the direct control of the lender which can: - allow the protection provider to unilaterally cancel protection; - increase the cost of protection following the deterioration of the credit quality of the protected exposure;

-Additional requisites for personal quarantees:
+- avoid the obligation of the protection provider to make the payments due in the event of default by the principal debtor; - allow the protection provider to shorten the duration of the protection granted. - 3) the guarantee contract must be effective and enforceable in all relevant jurisdictions; - the institution is able to demonstrate to the competent authority that it has the appropriate tools to manage the potential concentration of risk, resulting from the use of personal guarantees and credit derivatives; - 5) the entity complies with the contractual and legal provisions relating to personal guarantees.

-- 1. The lending institution has the right to immediately take recourse to the guarantor without the obligation of prior enforcement of the principal debtor; - 2.
-The guarantee is explicitly documented;
+Additional requisites for personal guarantees:

-3. The guarantee covers all payments to which the main debtor is obliged or, when certain payments are excluded from the personal guarantee, the lender has corrected the value of the guarantee in order to take into account the limitation of the coverage.
+- 1) the lending institution has the right to immediately take recourse to the guarantor without the obligation of prior enforcement of the principal debtor; - 2) the guarantee is explicitly documented; - 3) the guarantee covers all payments to which the main debtor is obliged or, when certain payments are excluded from the personal guarantee, the lender has corrected the value of the guarantee in order to take into account the limitation of the coverage.